By Joan Torres 40 Comments Last updated on November 18, 2024

 It can’t be changed.
 Your itinerary will be shared with the security department before your arrival and making changes won’t be allowed.

-Officially you can’t but in practice, many travelers do it: this is something you must discuss with your local guide.
+Yes, you can but this is something you must discuss with your local guide.

-Remember that independent travel in Libya is not possible nowadays, like no way.
+Independent travel in Libya is not possible nowadays.

-Against the Compass, however, has several scheduled expeditions.
+Against the Compass, however, runs tours into Libya.

 The weather becomes pleasant during these months but note that temperature can drop to 0ºC in December-January, so do bring warm clothing for the freezing nights, especially in the desert areas.